Henrydykee/sample_project/README.md

 ## Project Overview

-This Flutter application follows a clean architecture pattern with a well-organized folder structure to promote scalability, maintainability, and testability.
+This Flutter application follows a clean architecture pattern with a well-organized folder structure.
+It includes features for authentication, data management, and UI components.

 ## Folder Structure